kiegroup/appformer/uberfire-docs/docs/security/extensionPoints.md

 # Extensibility

 The security subsystem has been designed with extensibility in mind.
 That means it is possible to bring new resource types, new permissions and new security checks.
-To demonstrate so, let's take the Uberfire Tasks project introduced in the [UF Tasks](UF Tasks) section as real world example of integration with the security subsystem.
+To demonstrate that, let's take the Uberfire Tasks project introduced in the [UF Tasks](UF Tasks) section as a real world example of integration with the security subsystem.

 #### Domain model changes

-First thing, it is to evaluate what resources requires protected access.
-For some of them there might exits a class representing such concept.
+First thing is to evaluate which resources require protected access.
+For some of them there might exist a class representing such concept.
 This is indeed the case of the UTTasks' _Project_ class.
 Since projects can be read, created, edited, let's see how to secure those 3 actions.

 Make the _Project_ class to implement the _Resource_ interface: